jdeluyck/kcoreorg-website/_posts/2008/2008-06-21-copying-files-and-dirs-with-tar.md

   - permissions
   - tar
 ---
-If you want to copy a bunch of files from one spot to another, but preserve links/permissions/ownership/&#8230;, it&#8217;s usually a big hassle.
+If you want to copy a bunch of files from one spot to another, but preserve links/permissions/ownership/..., it's usually a big hassle.

 With <a href="http://en.wikipedia.org/wiki/Tar_(file_format)" target="_blank">tar</a>, you can make this hassle disappear!